eez-open/studio/help/en-US/components/actions/AddToInstrumentHistory.md

 This property is only available when `Item type` is `Chart`.

-## Plotly widget
+## Widget

-Reference to the LineChart widget.
+Reference to the Tabulator, Plotly or LineChart widget.
 See `Output widget handle` property to find out how to obtain this reference.

-This property is only available when `Item type` is `Plotly`.
+This property is only available when `Item type` is `Widget`.

 # INPUTS